TABLE OF CONTENTS

 Apply for a VA Loan Through Griffin Funding

 When it comes time to apply for your first VA loan, Griffin Funding has the experience to help you through the process.
 We can help you determine the value of homes in your area and evaluate if you live in a high-cost county.
-With that information, we can look at your available entitlement and any other factors that may limit the amount the VA will guarantee, as well as your personal circumstances to determine your overall eligibility for a VA mortgage.
-Our checklist provides borrowers with specific steps that need to be followed to simplify the process, reducing the stress they may be feeling with moving to a new home.
-Use this VA home loan calculator to determine your monthly payment.
+With that information, we can look at your available entitlement and explore options for restoring your entitlement if necessary.
+We’ll also take a look at any other factors that may limit the amount the VA will guarantee and review your personal circumstances to determine your overall eligibility for a VA mortgage.

 If you have questions about any VA loan products, feel free to reach out to Griffin Funding to discuss your options and find out how we can best meet your needs as you start an exciting new chapter in your life.
+Start capitalizing on your VA loan benefits today!

 Get Started